3DCoded/Happy-Hare/Tip-Forming-and-Purging.md

 It might take 40-50 attempts until you start to home in on the optimum values for your particular extruder.

+> [!TIP]
+> Timesaver: If you have an extruder (entry) sensor configured, then select the bypass before tuning tip forming.
+Then whenever you insert the filament fragment into the extruder it will automatically be loaded ready for the next test (see `bypass_autoload` setting).

 > [!IMPORTANT]
 > The parameters your just set will only be valid until klipper is restarted.
 To make this persistent, make sure you edit `mmu_marco_vars.cfg` and your chosen settings.